artisansdk/cqrs/readme.md

 of an event and it's handler which is queued for later execution rather than immediate execution.
 Since commands can be these self-executing event handlers, the handler can also be queued as a job instead.
-This package makes it trivial to queue the handler by simply implementing the `ArtisanSdk\Contract\Queueable` interface and adding the `ArtisanSdk\CQRS\Traits\Queues` trait on the command you want to be queued and support queue interactions:
+This package makes it trivial to queue the handler by simply implementing the `ArtisanSdk\Contract\CQRS\Queueable` interface and adding the `ArtisanSdk\CQRS\Traits\Queues` trait on the command you want to be queued and support queue interactions: